MultiplEYE-COST/wg1-experiment-implementation/guidelines/CONDA_ENVIRONMENT.md

 but it is possible to use another environment if you prefer something else.

 **IMPORTANT**: in `environment.yml` you'll find all the dependencies you need for the project.
-We're using a different PyGaze version than the one that is installed when using `pip install pygaze`.
-If you set up the environment following the instructions below, this won't be an issue.
-If you do it differently, just make sure you have the PyGaze version installed that is specified in `environment.yml` (it is a link that points to the GitHub repository where it is currently located.)

 **1. Install anaconda / miniconda**